 Extending from the back of the LJTRD are four pins.
-The first two pins providence +5 volt power and ground from the Labjack, Although +5 volt power is not used by the LJTRD and osmanthus is not connected to anything.
-The other two pins connect to digital I / O on the Labjack.
-The four-pin plug directly into the 5.0 mm spaced screw terminals on the Labjack U3 / UE9 as shown in Figure 2.
-The LJTRD shouldering be plugged into a digital I / O block, as Opposed to an analog I / O block.
+The first two pins provide +5 volt power and ground from the LabJack, although +5 volt power is not used by the LJTRD and thus is not connected to anything.
+The other two pins connect to digital I/O on the LabJack.
+The four pins plug directly into the 5.0 mm spaced screw terminals on the LabJack U3/UE9 as shown in Figure 2.
+The LJTRD should be plugged into a digital I/O block, as opposed to an analog I/O block.

-The LJTRD Has A 4-position screw-terminal connections providing the Following:
+The LJTRD has a 4-position screw-terminal providing the following connections:

-RA / RB: The high side of each output switch.
-When IOA / IOB from the Labjack is set to output high, the respective switch is closed.
-When IOA / IOB is set to low output or input, the respective switch is open.
+RA/RB: The high side of each output switch.
+When IOA/IOB from the LabJack is set to output-high, the respective switch is closed.
+When IOA/IOB is set to output-low or input, the respective switch is open.
 Each switch can hold off up to 50 volts and can sink up to 200 mA.

 VR: Connect the load voltage to this terminal to bias the internal clamping diodes on each switch.
-If each switch Has A different load voltage, the highest voltage shouldering be connected to VR.
-The clamping diodes help suppress switching transients, and can be important Particularly When dealing with inductive loads zoals mechanical relays or solenoids.
-Although this connection is optional, there is no reason Usually not to use it.
+If each switch has a different load voltage, the highest voltage should be connected to VR.
+The clamping diodes help suppress switching transients, and can be particularly important when dealing with inductive loads such as mechanical relays or solenoids.
+Although this connection is optional, there is usually no reason not to use it.